 Michelin Stars In India

-As of now, India does not have a Michelin guide, and thereby no Michelin star restaurants as well.
-However, India’s neighbouring countries such as Singapore, Hong Kong, and Thailand ,all have Michelin Guides.
+As of now, India does not have a Michelin guide and thereby does not have any Michelin star restaurants as well.
+However, India’s neighboring countries such as Singapore, Hong Kong, and Thailand, all have Michelin Guides.

 With the changing expectations from Indian food, more chefs and restaurateurs are trying to cater to the shift.
 Quite recently in March 2019, the world witnessed the first Indian restaurant in Singapore receive a Michelin star.
 Opened back in 2006, The Song Of India is now one of the most iconic places to dine out in Singapore.

-Even though India does not have a Michelin guide yet, there are many restaurants and Indian chefs who have been awarded with these stars, all across the globe.
-A one-star restaurant from Bangkok, is named eponymously, after its founder, Chef Gaggan Anand, while Chef Garima Arora of GAA in Bangkok also has one star at her restaurant, and another one called Junoon, New York, is looked after by Vikas Khanna.
+Even though India does not have a Michelin guide yet, there are many restaurants and Indian chefs who have been awarded these stars, all across the globe.
+A one-star restaurant from Bangkok is named eponymously, after its founder, Chef Gaggan Anand, while Chef Garima Arora of GAA in Bangkok also has a one star at her restaurant, and another one called Junoon, New York is looked after by Vikas Khanna.

 Are Michelin Stars Permanent?

 Unlike the actual stars in the sky, Michelin stars are not permanent.
 This is to say that these stars are not bound to stay in the hands of a chef once they are awarded to them.
 A chef/restaurant could get a star, and lose it the next year.
 Similarly, restaurants can also get demoted in the number of stars they hold.
-At the end of the day, it’s the quality of their food that matters to the Inspectors.
+At the end of the day, it’s the quality of their food and service that matters to the Inspectors, and the restaurant can also lose or gain the Michelin stars.

 Are All Michelin Star Restaurants Expensive?

-The first criteria to get a Michelin star is a fine dining restaurant.
+The first criterion to get a Michelin star is to ensure that you have a fine dining restaurant.
 Having said that, it isn’t necessary for these restaurants to be expensive.
-The reason why these restaurants are a little on the expensive side are because of the heavily-priced ingredients.
+The reason why these restaurants are a little on the expensive side is because of the heavily-priced ingredients and the supreme hospitality they provide to their guests.

 What About Michelin Inspectors?